rdhafidh/chromium_deps_fetcher/README.md

 The -l mode flag is currently default and must be invoked since I want to have another possible usecase as well when working with DEPS file or feel free you can suggest a new feature request.

+### Limitions
+Currently this tool is heavily tested against [Google Skia](https://skia.org) project.
+If you find any bugs, welcome any pull request.

 ### License